Gates open approx noon for Priority Plus ticket holders and approx 12.45pm for free entry for which no tickets are required.

 Those entering the park for free entry should line up at Gates 1 (queuing south; distinguished with a green flag) and Gate 7 (also distinguished with a green flag, queueing south towards the New Crown pub).
 Free entry access is from approximately 12.45pm.

-Please be patient if the gates open slightly later than advertised.
+Please be patient if the gates open slightly different than advertised.
 There will be a genuine reason for this, either a sound check overrun or health and safety considerations.
-We will endeavour to get you into the park as soon as reasonably possible.

 There will be change overs in between acts in order to remove equipment and reset the stage.
 We will work to keep these as short as possible but again your patience would be appreciated.